conorhennessy/stopPause/README.md

 * 1 nnnΩ Resistor - Donated to me by my housemate = Free
 * Some Single Core blue Wire - Also donated from my housemate = Free
 * Some Black Shrink Wrap - Nicked from my housemate, didn't make sense to go buying loads ;) = Free

-* A pinch of perseverance, just to be cheesy <3 __Overall cost of £9.06 & and a good few hours to get it all lovely__
+__Overall cost of £9.06 & and a good few hours to get it all lovely__

 ## Author